The Arrangement (film): Production

 Kazan wanted Eddie to be portrayed by Marlon Brando, who Kazan felt could bring a greater depth to the role and bring it close to the character portrayed in the novel and who had experienced great success with Kazan previously in the films A Streetcar Named Desire, Viva Zapata!, and On the Waterfront.
-However, Brando refused to take the role, stating that he had no interest in making a film so soon after the assassination of Martin Luther King, Jr. Kazan felt this to be a dodge on Brando's part and wondered if the real reasons had more to do with Brando's increasing weight or receding hairline.
+However, Brando refused to take the role, stating that he had no interest in making a film so soon after the assassination of Martin Luther King, Jr.

 Production was shut down twice, with Douglas catching Hong Kong Flu three times.